 Higher Display Device Specs = Higher Data Rate

-One of the key aspects you need to understand is that the higher the specs of a display device like a monitor or a TV, the more data it would generate.
+One of the critical aspects you need to understand is that the higher the specs of a display device like a monitor or a TV, the more data it will generate.
 Nominally, the data a display device generates is dictated by three key attributes:

 - Resolution